-Qualified Subchapter S Trusts (QSST): The role of the income beneficiary
+Qualified Subchapter S Trusts (QSSTs)

-In a Subchapter S corporation, the shareholders pay the income tax on income the corporation earns, not the corporation.
-The corporate income tax return (Form 1120S, U.S. Income Tax Return for an S Corporation) shows all the income for the year, and then splits it among all the shareholders.
-Each shareholder then declares his or her portion of the income on Form 1040.
+In a Subchapter S corporation, the shareholders (not the corporation) pay the income tax on income the corporation earns.
+The corporate income tax return (Form 1120S, U.S. Income Tax Return for an S Corporation) shows all the income for the year, and then splits it among all the shareholders on Schedule K-1.

-Electing Small Business Trusts (ESBT): Multiple income beneficiaries
+Small Business Trusts (ESBTs)

 All beneficiaries must be individuals, estates, or charitable organizations.

 The S stock may not be purchased by the trust.

 The trust may not be a QSST or a tax-exempt trust.